Noah Schnapp: 2016–present: Stranger Things and breakthrough

 His breakthrough came in July 2016, when he began starring as Will Byers in the Netflix science fiction horror television series Stranger Things.
-Schnapp initially auditioned for the role of Mike Wheeler, another key character in the series.
-However, during his time at a sleepaway camp, he was ultimately selected to play Will Byers.
-The news of his successful casting reached him via one of his limited phone calls home.
-Schnapp was promoted to series regular for the second season of the series, which premiered on October 27, 2017.
-In 2022, prior to his own coming out, Schnapp revealed that his character identified as gay.
-Schnapp's portrayal of Will has earned him critical acclaim.
+Schnapp initially auditioned for the role of Mike Wheeler, another key character in the series, but was selected to play Will Byers.
+He was promoted to series regular for the second season, which premiered on October 27, 2017.
+In 2022, Schnapp confirmed that his character is gay.
+Schnapp's portrayal of Will has earned him critical praise.